frankhereford/airflow/README.md

 docker exec -it airflow-airflow-worker-1 bash
 ```

+Stop all containers and execute this to reset your local database.
+⛔️ do not run in production unless you feel really great about your backups. this will reset the history of your dag runs and switch states
 ```
-# stop all containers and execute this to reset your local database
-# ⛔️ do not run in production unless you feel really great about your backups
-# ⛔️ this will reset the history of your dag runs and switch states

 docker compose down --volumes --remove-orphans
 ```